CLUBS_PlanB_1Credit_DanWilton_Press2011.jpg

 Prince of Wales

 Brixton's multi-floored bar and club the Prince of Wales serves many functions, but its club space and terrace are the jewel in its musical crown.
-The terrace is arguably the best of any club in London, and summer months see parties (led by top crews like Slide and Get Diverted and Brixton Boogaloo) take place way up high.
-There's a loose funk, house, soul, disco and hip hop ethos to PoW's programming, and you'll find selectors like Gilles Peterson, Norman Jay and Joey Negro spinning party jams on any given weekend.
+The terrace is arguably the best of any club in London, and summer months see parties take place way up high.
+Then every Saturday night the club hosts the free DJ House Party – there's a loose funk, house, soul, disco and hip hop ethos to PoW's programming, and on a good weekend you might find selectors like Gilles Peterson, Norman Jay and Joey Negro spinning party jams.
 Alongside that, various house and techno legends also make appearances, playing on both the terrace and the inside section of the club, making PoW a truly versatile venue.

 • Nightlife